Google Pixel 5 vs Pixel 4 vs 4 XL: What's the difference?

 - Pixel 4/4 XL: Dual rear (16MP+12.2MP), single front (8MP)

-The Google Pixel 5 is reported to be coming with a dual rear camera comprised of a 16-megapixel 0.5x ultra-wide angle lens with an f/2.2 aperture and a 12.2-megapixel lens with a f/1.7 aperture.
+The Google Pixel 5 comes with a dual rear camera comprised of a 16-megapixel ultra-wide angle lens with an f/2.2 aperture and a 12.2-megapixel lens with a f/1.7 aperture.

-The punch hole front camera is reported to be an 8-megapixel f/2.0, fixed focus sensor.
+The punch hole front camera is an 8-megapixel f/2.0, fixed focus sensor.

 The Google Pixel 4 and 4 XL both have a dual rear camera made up of a 16-megapixel sensor with an f/2.4 aperture and a 12.2-megapixel sensor with a f/1.7 aperture.